 But what is a microcurrent facial you ask?
 ‘Tis where therapists move small electrical probes around your face and neck.
 This passes a teeny electrical current into your skin.
 This ‘micro’ current mimics the natural bioelectricity in our cells.
 It stimulates skin and muscle cells on your face and neck to tone, tighten and lift.
 The result is a healthier complexion that makes you look younger.
 And there are several compact, affordable and clinically proven microcurrent devices for use at home too.

 If that’s enough for you, check out our recommended best buy home microcurrent devices here.
 But if you’re hankering for more, read on.
-We’ve researched high and low to bring you this in-depth microcurrent 101 round-up to help you can decide if a microcurrent facial or home device is right for you.
+I’ve researched high and low to bring you this in-depth microcurrent 101 round-up to help you can decide if a microcurrent home device is right for you.

 You’re electric, baby.